x-zvf/tbl/Readme.md

-# tbl (tabulate) - Make pretty tables in the command line
+# tbl (tabulate) - Make Pretty Tables in the Terminal
 ---

 Tbl enables you to quickly format textual data (e.g. CSVs) into tables.